 But… not everyone loves the Chicco Echo Twin.
 The most common complaint about it is that it’s very heavy for an umbrella (31 lbs).
 Whhhyyyy is it so heavy?
 Users also don’t love that the sun canopies are on the smaller side and don’t provide much protection from the sun or other elements (unfortunate, but typical for umbrellas).
 An annoying feature is that you must push all three brakes separately to engage the brakes (not a deal-breaker, but just FYI).
 Also — the Chicco Echo Twin only comes in gray (for now).

 Bottom line: This could be a day-to-day stroller for those tight on space and short on cash.
 DON’T BUY if you are petite and can’t heave 31 lbs into your trunk.
 For big, strong, tall parents… sure.
 If you’re looking for a more manageable day-to-day stroller, spend the money on a Maclaren or UPPAbaby, even if you have to buy used.

 Compared with the Maclaren Twin Triumph and the UPPAbaby G-Link, the Joovy Twin Groove Ultralight is much less expensive but similar in quality build.
 Our favorite features are the storage, seats, longevity of use and conveniences that other double umbrellas lack.

-4. Maclaren Twin Triumph — Editor’s Pick
+4. Maclaren Twin Triumph — Editor’s Pick for Older, Heavier Kids

 The G-Link 2 is finally out!
 Among other updates, the new model is lighter (22 lbs), more compact, easier to maneuver through doorways, has a larger three-panel canopy to better shield kids from the sun, and a bigger, more accessible under-seat basket that can hold up to 10 lbs!
 The 2019 G-Link 2 is available in Jake (black) and Jordan (Grey).